WasimReza2K8/station/README.md

 # Charging Station
 In this challenge I have developed an that get user location and show the available vehicles with nearest vehicle detail.
-To solve this challenge I have used MVI (Model, View, Intent)architecture with clean architecture approach.
+To solve this challenge I have used MVI(Model, View, Intent)+MVVM architecture with clean architecture approach.
 The whole code base is divided into 5 modules app, core, feature-station, domain-station and data-station.
 The app module contains only the app related code.

 The core module contains the code which is common for the whole project.
 If we extend any feature then we can reuse the code of core module.
 So the most